microsoft/playwright/docs/src/trace-viewer.md

 ## Viewing remote traces

-You can open remote traces using it's URL.
+You can open remote traces using its URL.
 They could be generated on a CI run which makes it easy to view the remote trace without having to manually download the file.

 ```bash js
 npx playwright show-trace https://example.com/trace.zip